joy smith foundation

 Book a Workshop

-Set up an in person or virtual workshop anywhere in Canada and learn to spot the warning signs with our workshops.
+Set up an in-person or virtual workshop anywhere in Canada and learn to spot the warning signs.

 Understand The Issue

+Being lured into human trafficking can happen to anyone, anywhere and at any time.
 We know that youth, women and men fall victim to this crime.
-Human trafficking happens in every neighbourhood across Canada.
-It happens to people of every age, race and income level.
-Less than a kilometre from where you live today, someone is being trafficked.
+Human trafficking happens in large cities, small towns and rural areas across Canada.
+It happens to people of every age, race, and income level.
+Less than a kilometre from where you are, someone is being lured.

 Statistically, those most likely to be at-risk include: